tnscorcoran/light-4-j-plugin-wrapper/README.md

   	6  Id of Microservice A, retrieved in 2.3 above.
   	7  Path where you want generated CSV to be
   	8  Path where you want generated CSV to be
+  	9  Host or IP of the machine you will run each Microservice

 To start run *mvn tomcat7:run*